Stump (band): A Fierce Pancake

 Their only album, A Fierce Pancake, (named after a term meaning 'deep conundrum' in The Third Policeman by Flann O'Brien) released in 1988 was recorded in Berlin and London produced by Holger Hiller with assistance from Stephen Street and was mixed by Hugh Jones after an unsuccessful session with US producer John Robie.
-The recording process was, however, often fraught with arguments amongst the band as to the sound and direction of the album.
+The recording process was often fraught with arguments amongst the band as to the sound and direction of the album.
 However, the group were pleased with the finished results and three singles were released from the album: "Chaos", "Charlton Heston" (which reached number 72 in the UK Singles Chart in August 1988 and therefore became their only national chart success) and a re-released "Buffalo" (the latter only featuring on the US edition of the album).
 The album did not bring the crossover success the label had hoped for and, after recording a few b-sides and some demos, they split up at the end of the year.